Katherine Bergeron: President of Connecticut College

 Bergeron has supported overhauling the Connecticut College curriculum.
 During her tenure, Connecticut College received the largest gift in its history to support financial aid, career education, and athletics.
 The College also completed a $10 million renovation of the Charles E. Shain Library that transformed the mid-century facility into a more modern space.
 The library has received several design awards for its architecture.

-Fundraising Event Controversy and Community Unrest
+In May of 2016, student occupiers moved into Fanning Hall to demand accountability from the Connecticut College administration regarding its handling of alleged bias incidents.

+2023 fundraising controversy and resignation

-Bergeron was the subject of controversy in early 2023 after she reportedly scheduled a Connecticut College fundraising event at the allegedly racist and antisemitic Everglades Club in Palm Beach, Florida, despite the urging of the college's Dean of Institutional Equity and Inclusion, Rodmon King.
-This was listed as one of the key factors that led to his resignation.
-On February 27, 2023, students began an occupation of Fanning Hall in protest, which lasted ten days.
-A new student organization, Student Voices for Equity composed a list of student demands in response to Dean King's resignation and the long-standing pattern of inequity under Bergeron's leadership.
-Faculty also signaled their solidarity, authoring a set of expectations that overlapped with those of the students.
-Student demands included the following:
+Bergeron was the subject of controversy in the spring of 2023 after she scheduled a Connecticut College fundraising event at the allegedly formerly racist and antisemitic Everglades Club in Palm Beach, Florida, despite the urging of the college's Dean of Institutional Equity and Inclusion, Rodmon King, to schedule the event elsewhere.
+This was listed as one of the key factors that led to his resignation, alongside Bergeron's supposed history of bullying and demeaning her colleagues.
+On February 27, 2023, students began an occupation of Fanning Hall, Connecticut College's administrative building, in protest, which lasted ten days, during which time classes were suspended.
+Students also organized a march on Fanning Hall in support of Jewish and minority peers, with many students calling Bergeron racist and anti-Semitic.
+Faculty also took a vote of no confidence over her presidency.
+On March 24, 2023, after negotiation with faculty, the board of trustees, and ad-hoc student groups, Bergeron announced that she would resign at the end of the Spring 2023 semester, one year before her contract was to expire.
+On June 30, 2023, her last day in office, the board of trustees awarded her the title of President Emerita.